Innovation & Entrepreneurship

-In a competitive marketplace the importance of innovation cannot be overstated in an environment where ‘the survival of the fittest’ is the watchword for corporate success.
+In a competitive marketplace, the importance of innovation cannot be overstated in an environment where ‘the survival of the fittest’ is the watchword for business success.
 The following quote from Professor Peter Drucker, the doyen of management gurus, illustrates the vital role of innovation in the contemporary business environment:

 Because its purpose is to create a customer, a business has two – and only two – functions: marketing and innovation.
 Marketing and innovation produce results; all the rest are ‘costs’.

-Two statements can be made with reference to innovation from a strategic management perspective:
+Two statements can be made with reference to innovation from a business strategy perspective:

 - Successful innovation is essential for growth and long-term profitability.

-- Despite this, many firms are weak in designing and successfully implementing innovation strategies.
+- Despite this, many firms are weak in designing and successfully implementing innovation strategies over time.

 In this event four key themes relating to innovation and competitive success are addressed:

-- The importance of understanding the context of innovation, particularly with reference to competitive dynamics and the way in which innovations are adopted by groups and diffused throughout society.
+- The importance of understanding the context of innovation, particularly regarding competitive dynamics and the way in which innovations are adopted by groups and diffused throughout societies.

 - It is essential to take a strategic view of innovation, particularly regarding the discovery of genuinely ‘new to market’ innovation concepts.

-- As mentioned above, most firms are poor at successfully implementing innovation strategies.
-This is largely due to rigid bureaucratic organizational structures that stifle the flexibility and responsiveness required in turbulent business environments.
+As mentioned above, many firms are poor at successfully implementing sustainable innovation strategies over time.
+This is largely due to rigid bureaucratic organisational structures that stifle the flexibility and responsiveness required in turbulent business environments.

-In conclusion, innovation provides the link between a company’s current business performance and its long-term prosperity.
-A sense of vision and a flexible organization is essential if the transition is to be successful.
+To summarise, innovation provides the link between a company’s current business performance and its long-term prosperity.
+A sense of vision and a flexible organisation is essential if the transition is to be successful.

 - Identifying key innovation drivers, including: